 They produce cheery multi-petaled flowers.
 The almost unpronounceable name covers a large group of perennials from Asia and Europe.
 The plants aren't very hardy and may be annual in colder zones.
 They are easily damaged by temperatures below 28°F (-2 °C) and thrive best in USDA zones 8 to 10.

 A colorful field of flowers livens up the landscape and is easy to achieve with Ranunculus plants.
 Ranunculus bulbs come in several sizes and are best planted 4 inches (10 cm) apart.
 Using Ranunculus for the garden will reward the grower with an abundance of color and texture from early spring into the first month of summer.
-Ranunculus for the garden come in an array of colors from white, red, and gold to orange, yellow and pink.
+Ranunculus for the garden comes in various colors, from white, red, and gold to orange, yellow, and pink.
 The flowers boast layers of petals and will develop up to 12 inches (30 cm) in height.
 You can choose standard-sized Ranunculus plants or dwarf specimens, which only get 8 inches (20 cm) high.
 Some varieties will produce flowers that span 6 to 12 inches (15 to 30 cm) in width.
-You may start Ranunculus bulbs directly outdoors, or purchase started transplants at a nursery.
+You may start Ranunculus bulbs directly outdoors or purchase started transplants at a nursery.
 The tubers must be soaked before planting for best results.
 Use the plants in borders, containers, and wildflower fields.
 The thick rosettes will last for a week or more when used as cut flowers.
 Plant bulbs outside in fall in warmer zones and start them indoors in pots in cooler climates.

 Growing Conditions and General Care